libvips/libvips/README.md

 If present, `vips_icc_import()`, `vips_icc_export()` and `vips_icc_transform()`
 can be used to manipulate images with ICC profiles.

-### libspng
+### libpng

-If present, libvips will load and save PNG files using libspng.
-If not, it will look for the standard libpng package.
+If present, libvips will load and save PNG files using libpng.
+If not, it will look for the spng package.

 ### libimagequant, quantizr